ihmeuw/vivarium_research/docs/source/concept_models/vivarium_conic_lsff/concept_model.rst

   time_since_fortified_i(t) := amount of time since child started eating iron-fortified food birthweight_i             := simulant's birthweight after adjusting for mother's iron consumption hb_i(t)                   := simulant's hemoglobin level after adjusting for fortification
-    # Coverage groups are used only for stratification
-  iron_coverage_group       := population subgroup indicating in which scenario (if any) the child's
-                               household received iron-fortified food by the end of the simulation mother_iron_group         := population subgroup indicating in which scenario (if any) the child's mother got sufficient iron-fortification during pregnancy

   ## Population level parameters:
   hb_shift                = effect size on hemoglobin (normally disributed, mean 3.0 g/L)